Europe dares to reopen as 200 millionth vaccine dose delivered

 PICKING AND CHOOSING

-Improving supply has given countries greater freedom to adapt their strategies following reports of very rare, but sometimes fatal, blood clotting in people who received shots from AstraZeneca and Johnson & Johnson.
+Improving supply has given countries greater freedom to adapt their strategies following reports of very rare, but sometimes fatal, blood clotting in people who received shots from AstraZeneca (AZN.L) and Johnson & Johnson (JNJ.N).

 With some governments shortening the gaps between doses, and plans for an EU digital "green pass" scheme in June for travellers to provide proof of vaccination or immunity, people cooped up for months are finally daring to make holiday plans.